Asia Today: S. Korea reports 950 cases, biggest daily jump

 In other developments in the region:

-— The Australian state of Queensland on Saturday welcomed travelers from New Zealand for the first time in 10 months without having to quarantine.
+— The Australian state of Queensland on Saturday welcomed travelers from New Zealand, who for the first time in 10 months were supposed to enter without having to quarantine.
+But the first flight didn’t go according to the plan.
+Premier Annastacia Palaszczuk reopened the state to New Zealand from 1 a.m.
+Saturday, saying residents would no longer need to abide by COVID-19 travel restrictions.
+When the flight touched down in Brisbane, passengers were whisked away in busses to begin a mandatory 14 days in hotel quarantine.
+A spokesman for the premier said the travelers had arrived on a “red” flight, which included passengers from other countries.
+“So all the passengers on that plane have to go into hotel quarantine because you had Kiwis sitting next to people from the United States, for example,” he said.
+Passengers from New Zealand on the flight were told they would need to quarantine before takeoff and had the option to wait for a “green” flight with only New Zealanders aboard, he said.
+Queensland Chief Health Officer Jeannette Young said the first quarantine-free flight from New Zealand was due to arrive on Wednesday.
 More than 200,000 New Zealanders live in Queensland, the popular destination for those wanting to escape blustery southern hemisphere winters or visit relatives in the subtropical and tropical state, making them the largest group of foreign-born residents.
-Queensland Premier Annastacia Palaszczuk opened the border to New Zealand residents from 1 a.m.
-Saturday and the first plane arrived midmorning into Brisbane.
-“I know that is going to mean so much to families that have been missing loved ones for such a long time,” she said.
 The decision to lift travel restrictions came after New Zealand went 28 days without a local case.
-But while people from New Zealand can enter Queensland freely, they will still have to go into managed isolation or quarantine when they return home.
-Palaszczuk said she was optimistic the New Zealand government would soon remove mandatory quarantine requirements for arrivals from Australia.
-Queensland also opened up to travelers from Adelaide, South Australia, on Saturday, meaning all Australians will be able to freely enter Queensland for the first time since March.
-Meanwhile, Victoria state’s 42-day COVID-free streak came to an end Saturday, but all five cases came from international travelers in the state’s hotel quarantine system.
+While people from New Zealand can enter Queensland freely, they will still have to go into managed isolation or quarantine when they return home.

 Follow AP’s coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak